 Developing a specific, tailored communications strategy from a supplier can help educate employees and motivate the experienced ones to make a decision whether to salary sacrifice a car or not.

 An electric car salary sacrifice scheme is a tax-efficient way to acquire an electric vehicle.
-It works by taking part of your monthly income before tax and use it to fund repayments for an electric vehicle.
+It works by taking part of your monthly income before tax and using it to fund repayments for an electric vehicle.
 The principle of salary sacrifice applies to several goods and services such as vouchers, childcare, pensions, bicycles, education and electric cars.

 If you are interested in an electric vehicle and your employer provides a salary sacrifice scheme, going for it would mean that you don’t have to pay tax on the funds used to acquire the car.
-This is more beneficial compared to a conventional private purchase which compels you to pay for your own car out of your own pocket whereine taxes and deductibles are taken.
+This is more beneficial compared to a conventional private purchase which compels you to pay for your own car out of your own pocket wherein taxes and deductibles are taken.

 As of now, if you are an employer with more than two earning employees, or an employee searching for an affordable way to shift to electric, this could be an alluring option.
 Employers can also provide a scheme with their package to retain existing employees and attract new ones.